Skip to content

 How the Program Works

-The third Cohort of CDCLP will launch in August 2023.
-Each Cohort will consist of 14 sessions over 10 months that will address issues and best practices that CDC leaders are facing.
+The fifth Cohort of CDCLP will launch in August 2025.
+Each Cohort will consist of 15 sessions over 10 months that will address issues and best practices that CDC leaders are facing.
 Participants will hear first-hand from professionals who have experience in the community development sector in Cleveland while simultaneously engaging in experiential activities that involve critical issues facing CDCs and neighborhoods in Cleveland.
-The 2023-2024 curriculum topics and dates are listed below.
+The 2025-2026 curriculum topics and dates are listed below.
 Sessions will be held at Trinity Commons from 8:30am-5:00pm.

 ladynoel_mural